Cosmic-Citrus/projectile-motion/readme.md

 # Repo:    projectile-motion

-The purpose of this code is to analyze and optimize the trajectory of a spherical projectile.
+The purpose of this code is to analyze and optimize the trajectory of an airborne projectile.

 ## Description